-The Company classifies redeemable convertible preferred stock outside of stockholders' deficit because, upon the occurrence of certain change in control events that are outside the Company's control, including liquidation, sale or transfer of the Company's assets, holders of the redeemable convertible preferred stock can cause redemption for cash.
-At any time on or after December 19, 2024, the holders of a majority of the outstanding redeemable convertible preferred stock can also require the Company to redeem the redeemable convertible preferred stock by providing the Company a written notice requesting such redemption.
-The Company recognizes changes in the redemption value immediately as they occur, for example changes in fair value of preferred stock, and adjusts the carrying amount of the redeemable convertible preferred stock to equal the redemption value at the end of each reporting period.
-In the absence of retained earnings these accretion charges are recorded against additional paid in capital, if any, and then to accumulated deficit.
-The Company analyzed all embedded derivatives and beneficial conversion features for its redeemable convertible preferred stock and concluded that none requires bifurcation.
+All preferred stock was automatically converted into common stock upon the Company's IPO in June 2020.
+Prior to this conversion, the Company classified redeemable convertible preferred stock outside of stockholders' equity (deficit) because, upon the occurrence of certain change in control events that were outside the Company's control, including liquidation, sale or transfer of the Company's assets, holders of the redeemable convertible preferred stock could have caused redemption for cash.
+At any time on or after December 19, 2024, the holders of a majority of the outstanding redeemable convertible preferred stock could also have required the Company to redeem the redeemable convertible preferred stock by providing the Company a written notice requesting such redemption.
+The Company recognized changes in the redemption value immediately as they occurred, for example changes in fair value of preferred stock, and adjustments in the carrying amount of the redeemable convertible preferred stock to equal the redemption value at the end of each reporting period up through December 19, 2019, when the Company entered into the Series C Preferred Stock Purchase Agreement.
+See Note 9 for further details.
+In the absence of retained earnings these accretion charges were recorded against additional paid in capital, if any, and then to accumulated deficit.
+The Company analyzed all embedded derivatives and beneficial conversion features for its redeemable convertible preferred stock and concluded that none required bifurcation.